-- 5.24 Other relevant aspects of a comparability analysis include:

-- (a) Evaluating transactions on a separate or aggregate basis;

-- (b) Using multiple year data;

-- (c) Considering losses; and

-- (d) Selecting comparables.
+- 5.40 The economically relevant characteristics of the actual related party transaction have to be compared with those of independent party transactions in order to determine an arm's length price for the related party transaction. - 5.41 When making the comparison, these other aspects of comparability analysis are relevant: - (a) Evaluating transactions on a separate or aggregate basis; - (b) Using multiple year data; - (c) Considering losses; and - (d) Selecting comparables.